AndreansxTech/AndreansxTech/README.md

 <img alt="Static Badge" src="https://img.shields.io/badge/Telegram-white?style=for-the-badge&logo=Telegram&link=web.telegram.org%2FKoliberekart">

 ## What am I currently learning?
-</br>Currently the programming langiages that I am learning are C++ as well as Pascal.
+</br>Currently the programming languages that I am learning are C++ as well as Pascal.
 Also, Im a
 trying my hardest to become good in Math.
 Not gonna lie, It is definetly hard for me.</br>
 ## What i like doing
 </br>I really like programming as I hope that it will be my field of work in the future.
 I also like to draw and I absolutely love cars, especially hypercars as well as Japanese modified cars.